 Salt-dried cod is delicious when prepared correctly.
 It’s slightly firm and mild in flavor, and it pairs well with acidic flavors, such as tomatoes, marinated artichokes, and capers.
 Here are some helpful tips to bring your baccala to life:

-- When you pick out a piece of baccalà remember that the color of the meat should be close to white and the skin light colored.
-Stay away from meat with a yellow hue.
+When you pick out a piece of baccalà remember that the color of the meat should be close to white and the skin light colored.
+If the meat color tends towards yellow, do not buy it.

-- At least two days prior to cooking (but we recommend 3 days, if you have the time), begin soaking your salted baccalà in fresh water (for at least 36-48 hours).
+At least two days prior to cooking (but we recommend 3 days), you should begin soaking your salted baccalà in fresh water (at least 36-48 hours).
 First wash the pieces thoroughly, eliminating all the salt on the surface, and then completely submerge in any container that will hold a lot of water; change the water at least three times a day (every eight hours or even more frequently).
-While soaking, keep the baccalà in a cool place.
-Refrigeration is not necessary.

 Just before cooking, peel off the skin and eliminate any bones—a pair of small pliers will be very helpful for this.